sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 python39-devel [compile platform:centos-8 platform:rhel-8]
 python3-cffi [platform:centos-9 platform:rhel-9]
 jq
+grep == 3.3
 ```

 The format is the most complex of the three, and I encourage you to [read up on it](https://docs.opendev.org/opendev/bindep/latest/readme.html) to understand it.
 For basic
 requirements, you can simply name the RPM you'd like to have installed - like I did with `jq` above.

+I've also added an example for specifying a fixed version of the package `grep`.

 We'll place the above content in the file `bindep.txt`, again next to our `execution-environment.yml`.